cockpit-project/cockpit/doc/branding.md

         content: "${NAME} <b>${VARIANT}</b>";
     }

 Notice how we can use variables from ```/etc/os-release``` in the branding.
-This can only be done in the specific CSS selectors mentioned above.
+The value for these variables come from the machine that cockpit is logged into.